Seborrhoeic dermatitis is a more severe form of dandruff that affects the sensitive skin of the scalp and can lead to hair loss inmore extreme cases.

 It uses selenium sulfide as its anti dandruff ingredient, and is designed to fight stubborn dandruff including symptoms like heavy flaking and scratching.

-If you’ve tried this and our standard zinc pyrithione shampoos and it’s still not working, then you may need to consult a dermatologist as you may need a seborrheic dermatitis treatment on prescription.
+If you’ve tried this shampoo and it’s still not working, then you may need to consult a dermatologist as you may need a seborrheic dermatitis treatment on prescription.

 More about seborrhoeic dermatitis